 Enrollees who have primary insurance other than Medicaid are exempt from Medicaid cost sharing obligations.
 When a third party has made a payment for a covered service and the MCO is the secondary payer, the Medicaid allowed amount must be calculated as the difference between the paid amount and the Medicaid-allowed amount compared to the sum of the coinsurance, copayment, and deductible amounts.
 The MCO is responsible for paying the lesser of either the difference amount or the summed amount.
-For FQHCs, the payment shall be defined as the allowed amount ("encounter rate") less the primary paid amount without consideration of cost-sharing.
+For FQHCs, payment will only be made for the coinsurance or deductible amounts and not the full encounter rates.